GurneeshBudhiraja/Dinee/README.md

 ### TODO

-[X] Error and success toast
-[X] Store the user configuration in the local storage
+[] Go through the Twilio docs and create the system design for the Kiro to implement